-For apprenticeships at level 3, the relevant apprenticeship is Boatbuilder (accelerated).
-The Composites Technician (accelerated) apprenticeship is now revised.
-Further information will be added once the revisions are finalised.
+For apprenticeships at level 3, the relevant apprenticeships are Boatbuilder (accelerated) and Composites Technician (accelerated).
 Other level 3 apprenticeships include Motor Vehicle Service & Maintenance Technician (Light Vehicle).

 At level 4, there is the Process Leader, Space Engineering Technician, Automation and Controls Engineering Technician and Rail Engineering Advanced Technician apprenticeships.